ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety: Experimental Protocol

-To evaluate the ARCAS system in a real-world setting, several experiments were conducted indoors and outdoors of the Engineering Education and Research Center (EER) at the University of Texas at Austin.

-The sensing module consists of a Velodyne VLP-16, a compact 360-degree 3D LiDAR installed at the intersection.
+To evaluate the ARCAS system in a real-world setting, several experiments were conducted indoors and outdoors of the Engineering Education and Research (EER) Center at the University of Texas at Austin.
+The sensing module consists of a Velodyne VLP-16, a compact 360° 3D LiDAR installed at the intersection.
 The sensor captures motion data in the form of 3D point clouds within a range of up to 100 meters and operates at rotation rates up to 20 Hz, providing a horizontal angular resolution as fine as 0.1° and a vertical resolution of 2.0°.
-These specifications enable reliable detection of small positional changes with centimeter-level accuracy, supporting real-time tracking of moving targets and continuous updates to their bounding boxes.
+These specifications enable reliable detection of small positional changes with centimeter level accuracy, supporting real-time tracking of moving targets and continuous updates to their bounding boxes.
 The LiDAR was connected to a Dell G15 laptop using a Gigabit Ethernet interface, as the Velodyne VLP-16 transmits 3D point cloud data over UDP via Ethernet connection.
 The laptop, functioning as the system server, was equipped with an Intel 13th Gen Core i7 processor, 32 GB of RAM, and an NVIDIA GeForce RTX 4060 GPU.
-This computational setup supported real-time object detection, tracking, and wireless transmission of motion data to the AR headset over a local TCP network.
+All point cloud processing, object detection, and Kalman Filter are performed on the CPU, and the dedicated GPU is not required for real-time operation.
+Based on observed computational loads, minimum requirements for real-time performance at 20 Hz are an Intel Core i7 (9th generation or equivalent) with 8 GB RAM.
+This setup supported real-time object detection, tracking, and wireless transmission of motion data to the AR headset over a local TCP network.
 The AR interface was deployed on a MQPro headset operating in passthrough mode.
 The headset uses an internal SLAM-based tracking system to determine the user spatial position and orientation.
-Upon receiving real-time position data from the server, the headset performs coordinate transformations from the world frame to its local reference frame and renders visual cues, such as 3D bounding boxes and directional arrows, directly in the user field of view.
+Upon receiving real-time position data from the server, the headset performs coordinate transformations from the world frame to its local reference frame and renders visual cues, such as 3D bounding boxes and directional arrows, in the user's FoV.